Language-based Audio Moment Retrieval

 \subsection{Audio Moment DETR}

 We propose Audio Moment DETR (AM-DETR), an AMR model inspired by the model proposed for VMR~\cite{lei2021detecting, moon2023query, moon2023correlation}.
 As shown on the right side of Figure~\ref{fig:model_arch}, AM-DETR consists of a feature extractor and a DETR-based network the same as the VMR models.
-The key part of AM-DETR is the DETR-based network~\cite{lei2021detecting, moon2023query, moon2023correlation} that captures the temporal dependency between audio features.
+The key part of AM-DETR is the DETR-based network~\cite{lei2021detecting, moon2023query, moon2023correlation} that captures the temporal dependency between audio features, such as temporal changes in the audio features.
 Specifically, the architecture of AM-DETR is based on QD-DETR, which is simple but achieves high retrieval performance for VMR by capturing both the temporal dependency between video frames and cross-modal dependency between frames and text query~\cite{moon2023query}. \\ \textbf{(1) Feature extractor}.
 Feature extractor consists of audio/text encoder.
 Given an input audio $\mathbf{x}$ and a text query $q$, each encoder them into embeddings as follows:

 where $\mathbf{z}^{\text{(T)}} \in \mathbb{R}^{D \times L_t}$ and $\mathbf{z}^{\text{(A)}} \in \mathbb{R}^{D \times L'_a}$ represent the $D$-dimensions linguistic and acoustic embeddings with lengths $L_t$ and $L'_a$.
 To prompt the following DETR-based network to capture the similarity between the audio and text embedding, we employ pre-trained audio/text encoders based on contrastive learning.
 Since the audio encoder is trained with only short clips through contrastive learning, the similarity between the embeddings of long audio and text cannot be measured correctly.
 To address this issue, we divide $\mathbf{x}$ into $L_a$ short clips $\mathbf{x}_1, \ldots, \mathbf{x}_{L_a}$ using the sliding window in advance.
 We encode the short clips and pool the embedding along the temporal axis independently as follows: